We are dedicated to creating a community where everyone,

 Program participants improve their quality of life through workshops and programs that focus on holistic development, skill-building, artistic expression and healthy living.

 93% of program participants placed in permanent housing by The People Concern never experience homelessness again!

 Where We Work

 Click on any dot for name of location.

-Now partially open, Kensington Campus is the largest fully integrated community of its kind in the Antelope Valley.
-Upon completion, the 14-acre therapeutic community will offer 156 interim housing beds and 150 permanent supportive housing units, with the first 100 planned to open in Spring 2020.
-The first 50 residents have already moved into homes of their very own and we recently welcomed over 100 program participants to interim housing!
+Kensington Campus is the largest fully integrated community of its kind in the Antelope Valley.
+At full occupancy, the therapeutic community offers 156 interim housing beds and 150 permanent supportive housing apartments.
+The first 100 residents have moved into homes of their very own and we recently welcomed over 100 program participants to interim housing!
 This campus is a critical resource for our most vulnerable neighbors as they rebuild their lives and find stability.

 150 residents will be permanently housed upon completion.